rphlmr/visual-gruvbox-medium-dark/vscode/README.md

 # README
 ## Enjoy Visual Gruvbox (Medium Dark) !
 I made this theme because I didn't find one who satisfy me.

 It's inspired by the Visual Studio dark theme and [Gruvbox](https://github.com/morhetz/gruvbox).

 I just made little changes on the VS theme.

-Also, this theme is compatible with the new [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/)  (*I'll try to port it to Visual Studio on Windows* ).
-You just have to import "`Visual Gruvbox Medium Dark.tmTheme`" ([Look at this documentation to "export" the theme](https://code.visualstudio.com/docs/extensions/yocode#_your-extensions-folder)).
+### Supported IDE
 I did my best to make them look alike ;)

+### Visual Studio Code (main)
+You can directly download the theme [here](https://marketplace.visualstudio.com/items?itemName=rphlmr.visual-gruvbox-medium-dark)

+### Visual Studio for Mac
+This theme is compatible with the new [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/).

+- You just have to import "`Visual Gruvbox Medium Dark.tmTheme`" ([Look at this documentation to "export" the theme from this extension](https://code.visualstudio.com/docs/extensions/yocode#_your-extensions-folder))
+.
+- Or you can directly download the theme [here](https://github.com/rphlmr/visual-gruvbox-medium-dark)

+### Visual Studio Windows
+You can directly download the theme [here](https://studiostyl.es/schemes/visual-gruvbox-medium-dark)

+### Intellij
+You can directly download the theme [here](https://github.com/rphlmr/visual-gruvbox-medium-dark/tree/master/intellij) or [here](http://color-themes.com/?view=theme&id=58f37735cc35aa1b00dba6a4)

 This theme is primarily for C#, HTML, CSS, XML, JSON.